gabrielibagon/Networking-Test-Kit/readme.md

 --option  - specify a debugger option       [Default = print]
 ```

+**Len**
+If you are receiving data other than 8 channel Time Series data (i.e. FFT or triggers), you *must* specify a length.
+The length is usually the number of channels you are sending (4 for the Ganglion, 16 for the Cyton with Daisy, 1 for a marker stream, etc).
+If you are sending FFT data, this must be 125.

 **Debugger Options**

 There are two debugger options: **print** or **record**. **Print** outputs the messages receives to the console, while **record** saves a text file to this directory with the messages the debugger has received.

 **Examples:**